mattdangerw/keras/README.md

 ## Keras 3 timeline

-At the moment, we are releasing Keras 3 as a preview release with under the `keras-core` name on PyPI.
+At the moment, Keras 3 available here as a preview.
 We encourage anyone interested in the future of the library to try it out and give feedback.

 You can find the current stable release of Keras 2 at the [tf-keras](https://github.com/keras-team/tf-keras) repository.